Azure/azure-sdk-for-go/sdk/storage/azdatalake/README.md

 - One or more _files_ or _directories_ in a filesystem

 Instances of the `Client` type provide methods for manipulating filesystems and paths within a storage account.
 The storage account is specified when the `Client` is constructed.
+The clients available are referenced below.
 Use the appropriate client constructor function for the authentication mechanism you wish to use.

 ### Goroutine safety